ninebillionnamesofgod/Documentation/README.md

 StyleTransfer uses the images extracted from the Video Files at the point where 'God' is uttered.
-At this point, it used Microsoft's Cognitive Toolkit to classify images- It can now classify wheather the person is alone when the utter the word 'God' or with another person.
+At this point, it used Microsoft's Cognitive Toolkit to classify images- It can now classify wheather the person is alone when they utter the word 'God' or with another person.